Home | Send Feedback | Share on Bluesky |

 You can incorporate OpenAPI in different ways into your application development workflow.
-You could first write the specification, generate code, and implement the services.
-Or you could first develop the services and use a tool to generate the OpenAPI specification file from the source code.
+You could first write the specification, generate code, and then implement the services.
+Or you could first develop the services and then use a tool to generate the OpenAPI specification file from the source code.

 In this blog post, we create a simple todo application with a Spring Boot server that implements the REST services and an Ionic application that consumes the service.